The Great Cabbage Memo

 In the past, it made the rounds, appearing every few years and then hiding out waiting for its next eager speech writer to dig it up and give it another airing.
 However, today, social media breathes new life into the fairy tale on a daily basis.

 It exists because it feeds the suspicion that government is a gaping maw that swallows taxpayer’s money on cockamamie projects.
-There are plenty of other scare stories designed to undermine the credibility of government regulation such as the health and safety rule about water buckets must have holes in the bottom to prevent drowning.
+There are plenty of other scary stories designed to undermine the credibility of government regulation such as the health and safety rule about water buckets must have holes in the bottom to prevent drowning.

 It fits the narrative that bureaucrats are a pestilence until we find we need a new hip, or a roof for the local school.